U.S. Route 202 in New York: Rockland and Orange counties

 The left turn that brings US 202 into New York and the village of Suffern puts it on Orange Avenue, paralleling the old Main Line of the Erie Railroad past the Suffern train station and into the village's downtown.
 In the shadow of the New York State Thruway, it meets its first New York state highway, NY 59, and has a brief wrong-way concurrency with it.

 Leaving Suffern behind to return to the northeastern heading it had followed across New Jersey, it crosses under the Thruway without an interchange, the end of a close parallel with Interstate 287 (I-287) that began north of Somerville, New Jersey.
 It remains a two-lane route at the edge of development past Pomona and Montebello, at the foot of the Ramapo Mountains, home to the vast Harriman State Park.
 The headwaters of the Mahwah River parallel closely.

 At Ladentown, the northern terminus of NY 306, the road begins to curve to the east, away from the ridge.
-US 202 widens as it cuts across the county, still a little less developed here, towards Mount Ivy, where it has a full exit with Palisades Interstate Parkway and NY 45.
+US 202 widens as it cuts across the county, still a little less developed here, towards Mount Ivy, where it has a full interchange with the Palisades Interstate Parkway and NY 45.
 The Long Path hiking trail also crosses here.
 Beyond this junction US 202 is a four-lane undivided road, surrounded mainly by office parks and commercial establishments, but not strip development, as it follows the curve of South Mountain to the south.

 Development starts to increase in West Haverstraw, and at Haverstraw, the road makes an oblique intersection with US 9W and joins it, following the Hudson River north through Stony Point and then climbing the mountains near Jones Point and Bear Mountain State Park, descending to the river's level again to reach the popular picnic ground complex at Hessian Lake.
 Here the Appalachian Trail (AT) crosses under the road to its lowest elevation in the nearby Trailside Zoo.

 After 10 mi, the US 9W concurrency comes to an end at Bear Mountain Circle, shortly after crossing into Orange County, also the Palisades Parkway's north end.
 US 6 replaces US 9W as the two join the AT in going through the tollbooths and crossing the Bear Mountain Bridge, entering Cortlandt in Westchester County, just south of the Putnam County line.
 Both US 6 and US 202 will enter Putnam County later in their routes, but for now they veer southeast, staying in Westchester.